5 Ways You Can Lose Your Marketing JobOct 11, 2021

 “I worked my way up from nothing to a state of extreme poverty” G. Marx. => Monetary conversion

 Whether we like it or not, money rules.
-If marketers are not able to convert marketing inputs into monetary outcomes, even while isolating marketing positive effects on branding and awareness, they will always fall short from General Management and shareholders expectations.
+If marketers are not able to convert marketing inputs into monetary outcomes, even while isolating marketing positive effects on branding and awareness, they will always fall short of General Management and shareholders expectations.
 “Show me the money!”… sounds familiar?

 “I have had a perfectly wonderful evening, but this wasn’t it”.
 G. Marx. => Evaluation

 If money rules, marketers need to be able to show the impact of marketing on the profit and loss account.
-Even if we don’t know if our marketing project is losing money, doesn’t mean that loses will not keep accumulating.
+Even if we don’t know if our marketing project is losing money, doesn’t mean that losses will not keep accumulating.
 Sooner or later we will pay the price.
 If marketers do not evaluate the economic impact of projects and campaigns, they are headed for surprises (if they are good, most likely, they will not be attributed to marketing, if they are bad, marketing will be one of its causes)

 “Getting older is not a problem.
 You just have to live long enough” G. Marx. => Planning

-Let’s admit it, most companies do not gather enough marketing intelligence from its very own campaigns and projects.
+Let’s admit it, most companies do not gather enough marketing intelligence from their very own campaigns and projects.
 Business intelligence not only comes from market research and industry trends.
 Probably the best, as rigorous as needed, and closest to your reality business intelligence comes from the things that you did.
 What types of data do marketing professionals collect from their own practices?
 Is it useful for the future?
 How much do they use key learnings for their marketing planning?

-Summarizing, if you are a marketer wanting to keep your marketing job and professionally progress during the years to come, make sure you set relevant, clear, identifiable, and measurable objectives; you validate your projects from the economic point of view, converting marketing results to money (not just value, cash); evaluating your marketing from the financial point of view (not only costs, but also revenues and generated profits), and finally using your experience to improve and plan for the future.
+To summarizing, if you are a marketer wanting to keep your marketing job and professionally progress during the years to come, make sure you set relevant, clear, identifiable, and measurable objectives; you validate your projects from the economic point of view, converting marketing results to money (not just value, cash); evaluating your marketing from the financial point of view (not only costs, but also revenues and generated profits), and finally using your experience to improve and plan for the future.